schwemro/Qsynth/README.md

 `NA`: Indicate here the format of the missing values in your time series (e.g. N/A).

 `Load .csv`: Imports with observed streamflow time series into the application.
 A new window pops up where the path to the .csv-file can be either entered manually or selecting it by browsing.
+Time series needs to start to 1 January and ends to a 31 December.

 ![](images/loadcsv.png "Load .csv")